 Do Second: Engagement Management tool

-If need to remove inactive contacts right away, you can do so with the Engagement Management tool.
+If you need to remove inactive contacts right away, you can do so with the Engagement Management tool.
 This can be done while you implement the Engagement Tagging automations.

-Importing lists when switching to ActiveCampaign
+Importing lists when migrating to ActiveCampaign

-If you’re migrating to ActiveCampaign from another platform, carefully review each list you’re about to bring over and break each into three separate categories: Subscribed, Bounced, and Unsubscribed.
+If you're migrating to ActiveCampaign from another platform, carefully review each list you're about to bring over and break each into three separate categories: Subscribed, Bounced, and Unsubscribed.
 Then import each category separately.
-Doing so will help you avoid the mistake of sending emails to bounced and unsubscribed contacts, which can harm your deliverability and sender health.
+Doing so will help you avoid sending emails to bounced and unsubscribed contacts, which can harm your deliverability and sender health.

 Migrating subscribed contacts